 by Charlotte Ashley

+La Héron snatched the note and left, ducking through the door.
+She had not passed ten paces when a galloping ruckus preceded a party of costumed riders bearing down the tight streets of Caen at full speed.
+She stepped into the shadows of a tannery to let them pass, eyeing them suspiciously.
 The lead rider was a man dressed head to toe in shiny red leather with a sword on either hip and a grotesque black mask like the face of the devil.
 He tipped his hat at her as he passed, his demon’s face curling into a smile, flashing sharp, dog-like teeth.

 Herlechin.
 There could be no mistaking the creature.
 La Héron watched as the party pulled up in front of the inn, dismounted, and entered.
 When the last of the strange riders had crowded through the door, she continued toward her destination with little more than a shrug.